puppetlabs/puppet-docs/source/pe/3.7/quick_writing_nix.markdown

 1. **On the console**, click the __Add classes__ button, choose the `pe_quickstart_app` class from the list, and then click the __Add selected classes__ button to make it available, just as in the [previous example](./quick_start.html#using-modules-in-the-console).
 You may need to wait a moment or two for the class to show up in the list.
 2. Navigate to the node view page for your agent node, and use the __Edit__ button to add the `pe_quickstart_app` class to your agent node, and remove the `apache` class you previously added.

-   >**Note**: Since the `pe_quickstart_app` includes the `apache` class, you need to remove the first `apache` class you added the master node, as puppet will only allow you to declare a class once.
+   >**Note**: Since the `pe_quickstart_app` includes the `apache` class, you need to remove the first `apache` class you added the master node, as Puppet will only allow you to declare a class once.

 3. Use live management to run the __runonce__ action your agent node.

-     When the puppet run is complete, you will see in the node's log that a vhost for the app has been created and the Apache service (httpd) has been started.
+     When the Puppet run is complete, you will see in the node's log that a vhost for the app has been created and the Apache service (httpd) has been started.

 4. Use a browser to navigate to port 80 of the IP address for your node; e.g, `http://<yournodeip>:80`.